Joint and sole tenancies

 You can get more information from your housing compliance officer.
 If we refuse to give you a new joint tenancy, we will tell you the reason.

 Joint tenants have equal rights to stay in the property until the tenancy has ended.
-You therefore advise that you get legal advice before asking for a joint tenancy.
+We therefore advise that you obtain legal advice before asking for a joint tenancy.

 Frequently asked questions about joint tenancies